jopaik/network_demos/cisco_dnac/README.md

 ~~~

 # Key Takeaways
-* Cisco DNAC and Ansible are better togehter!
+* Cisco DNAC "Catalyst Center" and Ansible are better togehter!
+* AAP is an alternative to the GUI for configuring DNAC
+* AAP can access device configs, telemetry and other data directly from DNAC
+* Easy AAP workflows to extend DNAC capabilites to other applications.
+(SNOW, IPAM, Compliance)
+* Automate devices directly in AAP using the Ansible Dynamic inventory source plugin from DNAC for devices.

 ## Return to Demo Menu
  - [Menu of Demos](../README.md)